-I was started on thyroid medications, but felt like the medications did not address the root cause of my condition.
+I was started on thyroid medications but felt like the medications did not address the root cause of my condition.
 I wanted to find out what I could do to reduce the immune system’s attack on the thyroid gland.
 Most chronic conditions like diabetes and hypertension have lifestyle recommendations that can reverse the disease or halt its progression.
-Hashimoto’s thyroiditis, and autoimmune conditions do not.
-I am a firm believer in cause and effect, and over the last three years I have been researching and testing a variety of lifestyle interventions in their ability to impact and reduce the autoimmunity associated with Hashimoto’s.
+Hashimoto’s thyroiditis and autoimmune conditions do not.
+I am a firm believer in cause and effect, and over the last three years, I have been researching and testing a variety of lifestyle interventions in their ability to impact and reduce the autoimmunity associated with Hashimoto’s.

 What’s Really Going on in Hashimoto’s?

-Basically, something, somewhere is causing the body inflammation and revving up the immune system causing it to attack the thyroid.
+Basically, something somewhere is causing the body inflammation and revving up the immune system causing it to attack the thyroid.
 Toxins, infections and certain foods act as triggers, while other foods and some supplements can reduce autoimmunity.

 Iodine Although iodine is recommended for cases of hypothyroidism caused by iodine deficiency, most people with Hashimoto’s do not have iodine deficiency, and taking iodine can actually make Hashimoto’s worse.
 Studies have found that rates of Hashimoto’s tripled after the iodization of salt!
-Eating kelp, seaweed and iodized salt can actually increase the autoimmune attack on the thyroid leading to rapid destruction of the thyroid tissues, while limiting iodine is often helpful for reducing hypothyroidism in Hashimoto’s for people with adequate or high iodine levels.
+Eating kelp, seaweed and iodized salt can actually increase the autoimmune attack on the thyroid leading to the rapid destruction of the thyroid tissues while limiting iodine is often helpful for reducing hypothyroidism in Hashimoto’s for people with adequate or high iodine levels.
 SAD Additionally, I have found that the Standard American Diet (appropriately acronymed as SAD) is to blame for a rise in autoimmune conditions.
-(Not to be confused with SAD, the Seasonal Affective Disorder) Overabundances An overabundance of starchy and sugary foods, coupled with antibiotics, acid suppressants and birth control pills results in an imbalance on the beneficial bacteria that reside inside of our intestines.
+(Not to be confused with SAD, the Seasonal Affective Disorder) Overabundances An overabundance of starchy and sugary foods, coupled with antibiotics, acid suppressants, and birth control pills results in an imbalance on the beneficial bacteria that reside inside of our intestines.
 A lack of these bacteria impairs the body’s ability to produce digestive enzymes and affects the immune system.

-Food Intolerances People with Hashimoto’s and other autoimmune conditions will often present with intolerances to multiple proteins, such as gluten, dairy, soy and eggs.
+Food Intolerances People with Hashimoto’s and other autoimmune conditions will often present with intolerances to multiple proteins, such as gluten, dairy, soy, and eggs.
 These proteins are not broken down properly and result in inflammation in the intestinal tract.
-This inflammation perpetuates the autoimmune attack on the thyroid and prevents the absorption of many nutrients such as the B vitamins, selenium, iron and zinc.
+This inflammation perpetuates the autoimmune attack on the thyroid and prevents the absorption of many nutrients such as the B vitamins, selenium, iron, and zinc.
 These are all nutrients that are required for proper thyroid and immune system function.

 Food intolerances are different than food allergies…

 Food allergies are mediated by the IgE part of the immune system, take effect immediately and are often called “True Allergies” by medical professionals.
-However, this terminology is a misnomer, and suggests that only IgE allergies exist, and that reactions mediated by different parts of the immune system are nonexistent.
+However, this terminology is a misnomer and suggests that only IgE allergies exist and that reactions mediated by different parts of the immune system are nonexistent.
 Allergy Testing I looked back at my immunology notes, and guess what?
 There are at least two other parts of the immune system that react to foods…the IgA and IgG branch.
 Testing for food intolerances can be extremely helpful.
 The tests to focus on are tests that look at the IgA or IgG response to foods through a blood test.
 In contrast, IgE testing is used for food allergies, that are anaphylactic in nature and usually consists of testing the skin’s reaction to the foods.
-Elimination Diet If one cannot afford testing, elimination diets are the gold standard for food intolerances.
+Elimination Diet If one cannot afford to test, elimination diets are the gold standard for food intolerances.
 Basically, the person should cut out the suspected foods for 3 weeks and introduce the foods in one at a time every 4 days.

 Nourishing Foods and Supplements

-In addition to cutting out inflammatory foods, adopting a nutrient dense diet is important to restoring proper levels of nutrients.
-People with Hashimoto’s often find that they will start feeling better after introducing the following nutrient rich foods into their diet.
+In addition to cutting out inflammatory foods, adopting a nutrient-dense diet is important to restoring proper levels of nutrients.
+People with Hashimoto’s often find that they will start feeling better after introducing the following nutrient-rich foods into their diet.